 Finalize your 1031 exchange with a streamlined, stress-free closing process.

-Real results from real clients who trusted Jeff with their 1031 exchange.
+Real results from real clients who trusted Scott with their 1031 exchange.

 Commonly referred to as the "Seven Deadly Sins" (IRS Revenue Ruling 2004-86), these are the rules every DST must follow.